MXClyde/mendix-kubernetes-azure/README.md

 ## Roadmap

--  Docuument how to use cert-manager
+-  Document how to use cert-manager
  - Document how to use Azure Insights for monitoring.
  - Document how to use pipelines with other Kubernetes clusters (e.g. AWS EKS).